-There is a language of safeguarding within the school, displays, publications, communications all identify DSL, DDSL and student support team, The tutor programme, 'What's In the News' sessions and Life Learning Lessons address key safeguarding topics for example: Online Safety, Radicalisation, Grooming and teach children where to report and how to stay safe.
+There is a language of safeguarding within the school, displays, publications, communications all identify DSL, DDSL and student support team.
+The tutor programme, and PSHE lessons address key safeguarding topics.
+For example: Online Safety, Radicalisation, Grooming and teaching children where to report and how to stay safe.

 Relationships and sex education (RSE) is compulsory in all senior schools.

-Our approach to this is for all year groups Life Learning lessons will be used alongside tutor period and work with external agencies to teach sex and relationship education.
+Our approach to this is for PSHE lessons to be used alongside external agencies to teach all year groups about sex and relationship education.

 We actively promote the view that children should feel able to raise any concerns that they may have.
-This includes when they have a concern about a friend or peer.
-We take the following measures to ensure that children know how to raise a concern: All students are signposted to key support staff and mechanisms for reporting concerns in their 'Green Book', which is carried with them at all times.
-Students receive guidance which identifies DSL/DDSL offices and The Welfare Hub.
+This includes when they have a concern about another child.
+We take the following measures to ensure that children know how to raise a concern:

+All students are signposted to key support staff and mechanisms for reporting concerns using posters across the school site, with details of DSL/ DDSL officers.
+Each child is allocated a pastoral form tutor and head of year and encouraged to speak with staff on a regular basis.